TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/Reports/Team 7 Conceptual Design.md

   - The combined use of pre-mapped SLAM data, LiDAR-assisted EKF localization, and a YOLOv5-nano vision model provides the best balance of speed, accuracy, and hardware efficiency for the SoutheasternCon 2026 autonomous arena challenge.
 Each element of the algorithm was selected to directly address the unique environmental and time constraints of the competition.
 While another solution to this is for the robot to "map while driving".
 Due to time constraints of the competition, the robot needs to have the map data as soon as possible.
 With the ready-to-use SLAM map created from the drone's intialization phase, the robot instantly has the map data before it even starts moving.
 In short, this design maximizes performance per watt, accuracy per frame, and time efficiency per match, making it the most competitive and technically sound solution for autonomous navigation in the SoutheasternCon 2026 environment.

-The image below shows the idea of locating the robot from the generated SLAM map using the known coordinates of the starting arean.
+The image below shows the idea of locating the robot from the generated SLAM map using the known coordinates of the starting arena.

 ![image](https://github.com/TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/blob/Conceptual_Design/Reports/Poster%20Template/Images/LocatingNavigatingRobot.png)